sa-express-news/spurs-nation/README.md

 - One just takes the stats.com table we use and changes the heading from "Spurs: Stats" to "Stats."

 Again, I never set up a good build process here.
 I copied each of the scripts into `ts/spurs-nation.ts` (along with the actual calls to the functions to run them), then passed that Typescript code through the [Typescript Playground](https://www.typescriptlang.org/play/) to convert it to JS.
 I then passed the JS through [the Babel REPL](https://babeljs.io/repl/), though it's basic ES5 and you should be fine support-wise without that step.

+## Making Updates ##

+### Updating the Section ###

+Simply open the Spurs Nation site section in the WCM, find whatever freeform you need to change, and replace the old code inside with your new stuff.

+### Updating the Article Template ###

+Head to the EN side of the WCM and search `type:articleDesign`.
+That will list all the article templates - Spurs Nation should be near the top.

+The article template is similar to a section in that you can open the design tab and add/tweak freeforms to your heart's content.